McGilligan MD Launches New Date and Time for Walk with a Doc Program

 Flu Season 2019

 Unfortunately, Flu season is already upon us.
-Both Dr. McGilligan and Dr. Sharp both recommend getting a flu vaccine.
+Dr. McGilligan recommends getting a flu vaccine.
 In addition to the vaccination, we recommend everyday preventive actions like frequent hand washing to prevent the spread of germs and staying home from work and school when sick.